Ageing & Identity

 Specific questions on aging and older gay men.

-Ongoing therapy for gay men in the UK and Europe, or The Formation Programme — six structured sessions, available worldwide.
+Ongoing therapy for gay men in the UK and Europe, with specialist attention to midlife and beyond.
+Or The Formation Programme, six structured sessions and a written pattern map you keep, available worldwide.